Personalized Protection for Your Painting BusinessGet Your Quote

-Painters and decorators face a lot of risks based on the kind of services they offer, the location they’re based in, and how many employees they have.
+Painters and decorators face a lot of risks based on the kinds of services they offer, the location they’re based at, and how many employees they have.
 That’s why Simply Business makes it easy to tailor your coverage, so you only pay for what you need.

-If you’ve started hiring employees or subcontractors, you’re legally required to take out a workers compensation insurance for painters and decorators.
+If you’ve started hiring employees or subcontractors, you may be legally required to take out a workers compensation insurance.

 This type of business insurance covers you in case an employee gets sick or injured on the job.
 It can also pay for lost wages; in some cases, your workers compensation policy could even cover the costs of rehabilitating and retraining an employee who was injured while working.

 Learn more about workers compensation insurance.